SCU has worked to improve the security around our email infrastructure, with two goals:

 - To reduce the number of malicious messages that members of the SCU community receive.

-We made two key changes to SCU's email infrastructure.
+We made two key changes to SCU's email infrastructure in 2020:

 We instructed other organizations’ email providers to block delivery of messages from SCU subdomains, for messages that do not pass authentication checks.

 - This change will not impact email from standard SCU addresses, like firstname.lastname@example.org -- standard SCU addresses do not use a subdomain.

 - This change will impact mail sent using SCU subdomains only (for example, lists.scu.edu or engr.scu.edu).